 None of us do it on purpose.
 There are unconscious reasons, even if we aren’t aware.
 One of my specialties is childhood trauma.
 And for Anakin, turning to the Dark Side was motivated by a desperate need to have power over his terror of loss.
 We see these complex “motivations” in many characters.
 And, they can help us see our own.

 We watch characters struggling with difficult pasts and we see something new in our own reactions.
 There are love situations that don’t work.
 We feel sadness for our losses and have a chance to understand more.

 We watch characters get into trouble because of their traumas.
 The anger we aren’t allowed.
 We see characters fall apart.
 Sometimes of these breakdowns work and we’re right there believing every moment.

 Here are some good examples of situations that work: Olivia Coleman’s infantile, demanding, tantrum-ing, insecure Queen Anne in The Favourite and the envy of two women vying for her favor.

 Bradley Cooper’s troubled, alcoholic Jackson Maine in A Star Is Born, fearful of losing love and driven to suicide due to the infant trauma of his mother’s death at birth.

 Then there’s Ms. Sofia (Marina de Tavira).
-She’s never been calm; having chaotic feelings she can’t contain.
+She’s never been calm; with chaotic feelings, she can’t contain.
 Sofia feels only anger; anger Cleo can’t feel.
-Anger is a part of grief, but Sofia falls apart by lashing out and blaming others; a way to get rid of her sadness, and hurt.
+Anger is part of grief, but Sofia falls apart by lashing out and blaming others; a way to get rid of her sadness, and hurt.

 All of these characters psychologically work.
 But, what happens if, for example, a psychological breakdown isn’t consistent with the character’s already developed personality?
 Let’s take Woody Allen’s, Blue Jasmine.